 Current department grants include innovative projects designed to improve the quality of the educational programs provided within the student and resident clinics.
-Major funded projects include Information Access grants to the National Library of Medicine for the rural-track family medicine clinics and the affiliated residency programs.
-Other grants funded during the past year come from the Health Affairs Division of the Health Resource Service Administration to provide innovative training in graduate medical education for family practice residents, predoctoral training in rural and cross-cultural primary care medicine, and rural and cross-cultural training for the physician assistant program.
+Major funded projects include Information Access grants to the National Library of Medicine for the rural family medicine clinics and the affiliated residency programs.
+Other grants funded during the past year provide innovative training in graduate medical education for family practice residents, predoctoral training in rural and cross-cultural primary care medicine, and rural and cross-cultural training for the physician assistant program.

 Department faculty members pursue research interests in a broad array of subjects relevant to family medicine.
-These interests include prevention and health promotion strategies, hyperbaric medicine, health care beliefs and practices of Hispanic patients, clinical outcomes management of diabetic patients, and sports related illnesses and injuries.
+These interests include prevention and health promotion strategies, hyperbaric medicine, health care beliefs and practices of Hispanic patients, clinical outcomes management of diabetic patients, and sports-related illnesses and injuries.